The Best Time to Travel to Alaska: Affordability and Activities Season by Season

 Alaska, nicknamed the Last Frontier, is one of the biggest, yet less populated states in the USA.
 Certainly, its cold winters and moderately warm summers might not look promising in the long run.
 However, visiting Alaska for a short time changes your travel game forever.
 With its glacier-capped mountains, vast fields, and incredible wildlife, Alaska can entertain all kinds of travelers.

-Brown bear at the Alaska Wildlife Conservation Center - Roads and Destinations
+Brown bear at the Alaska Wildlife Conservation Center, the best time to travel to Alaska - Roads and Destinations

-March to May
+March through May

-More and more mountain goats and brown and black bears get out of their winter shelters and roam over Alaska looking for food.
+More and more mountain goats and brown and black bears get out of their winter shelters and roam across Alaska looking for food.
 Different kinds of birds don’t wait long to spread their wings and fly over their home state once again.
 This awakening of birds and animals makes spring the best time to travel to Alaska for all wildlife enthusiasts.

 In addition, spring in Alaska also marks the beginning of herring migration.
 This, in its turn, brings marine mammals back to the deep waters of the Last Frontier.
-Thus, you can expect to see stellar sea lions, orcas, and humpback whales while visiting Alaska at this time.
+So you can expect to see stellar sea lions, orcas, and humpback whales while visiting Alaska at this time.

 Consequently, with the return of the marine mammals and warmer weather, boat cruises start to pick up their speed.
 Small ships usually resume their operations as early as mid-March.
 The rest of the tour vessels join their ranks by mid-April and continue to provide their services until mid-September.
-But the best thing about traveling to Alaska during the early shoulder season are lower prices, good deals, and absence of crowds.
+But the best thing about traveling to Alaska during the early shoulder season are lower prices, good deals, and the absence of crowds.

 Seward Boat Harbor, the best time to travel to Alaska - Roads and Destinations

-June to September
+June through September

 Early summer marks the beginning of the tourist season in Alaska.
 The warm summer months might not the best time to travel to Alaska on a budget, though.
 On the other hand, you get greater options when it comes to choosing different types of boat tours.
 Some of the most popular cruise adventures include Kenai Fjords National Park, Prince William Sound, Kodiak Island, and Katmai National Park.

-Apart from exploring the greater sea area, the visit to Alaska in summer allows you to go on multiple road trips.
-Nature and wilderness enthusiasts can’t really think of better time to travel to all eight national parks in Alaska.
-Summer also encourages you to ride the Alaska Railroad to the remote areas and enjoy the stunning beauty of this state along the way.
-Watching wildlife is still one of the popular activities in Alaska during this time of the year.
+Apart from exploring the greater sea area, a visit to Alaska in summer allows you to go on endless road trips.
+Nature and wilderness enthusiasts can’t really think of better time to travel to all eight national parks of Alaska.

 Things on financial side of your travel to Alaska start looking a little bit better in August.
 While you can still enjoy the warmer and longer days, rains become a regular occurrence during this time.
-In fact, you can consider yourself an expert in choosing the best time to travel to Alaska if it doesn’t rain during your visit in August.
-(I’m not sure about calling ourselves experts, but we were blessed with the great weather and not a single rain drop during our trip.)
+In fact, you can consider yourself an expert in Alaska weather if it doesn’t rain during your August visit.
+(I’m not sure about calling ourselves experts, but we were blessed with great weather and not a single rain drop during our trip.)

 Come September, and you are ready to reap all the benefit of the Alaska’s shoulder season once again.
 You can still enjoy almost all summer activities, but with fewer crowds around and more frequent special offers.
 On top of that, you get to experience bountiful fall colors that seize Alaska during this time.